- What is a Home Equity Line of Credit or HELOC?

 5. How Much Money Can I Borrow With a Home Equity Line of Credit?

 The remaining percentage of unused home equity leaves the lender with enough collateral to feel confident someone will not default.
 The sum also provides enough wiggle room for a lender to recover losses if the mortgage goes unpaid.
-With Allegiance offering 90% Maximum Loan to Value, you can expect a larger loan and access to more money to achieve your financial goals.

 6. How Much Home Equity Do I Have?